FlakM/blog/blog-static/content/posts/nixos_rust/01_start.md

----
++++
-title: "Measure twice cut once with NixOs"
+title = "Measure twice cut once with NixOs" date = 2023-11-10T12:00:00+02:00 draft = false series = ["Simple personal blog"] toc = true
-date: 2023-11-10T12:00:00+02:00
-draft: false

-authors: ["Maciej Flak"]
-series: ["Simple personal blog"]

-toc: true

-Summary: '
+description = """
-In this post, I share my approach to developing a personal blog, focusing on using NixOS for its simplicity and efficiency.
+Intro into series about setting up a personal blog, focusing on using NixOS for its simplicity and efficiency.

 I discuss the rationale behind selecting non-mainstream tech tools and outline my key objectives for a low-maintenance, open-source, and flexible blogging platform.
-'
----
+"""

+tags = []
++++

 ## Learning to ride a bicycle